Bay Alarm Medical Alert System Review 2024

 Cost

-Bay Alarm Medical’s SOS Smartwatch starts at $34.95 per month.
-You’ll also pay a one-time $159 equipment fee for the watch.
-The monthly rates are pretty average compared to other popular smartwatch systems.
-However, the equipment fee is less expensive than some other options.
+Bay Alarm Medical’s SOS Smartwatch starts at $39.95 per month.
+You’ll also pay a one-time $199 equipment fee for the watch.
+The monthly rates and equipment fees are pretty average compared to other popular smartwatch systems.
 For instance, Medical Guardian’s MGMove watch costs $199.95, and its interface and features are very similar to the SOS Smartwatch.
 The MGMove is our top pick for medical alert watches, while the SOS Smartwatch is our second pick.
 Check out our guide to the best medical alert watches to compare all of your options and make an informed decision.

 FYI: Bay Alarm Medical also lets customers pay for systems quarterly or annually.
 Right now if you pay quarterly, you get free shipping with certain plans.
 If you pay annually, you get free shipping and one month of service free.